Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

 \subsection{Parallelizability of the cobordism}

 In the previous section, we established that all the boundary components of $\hat{W}(L)$ are stably parallelisable whenever $n$ is odd.
-We now prove that this is the only obstruction to the parallelisability of $\hat{W}(L)$.
+We now prove that this is the only obstruction to the stable parallelisability of $\hat{W}(L)$.

-Recall that the parallelisability of a manifold with boundary follows from the parallelisability of its interior.
-Following the proof of Lemma \ref{lem:trivial_tangent_bundle_parametrized} it is easy to show that the tangent space of $\cC(L)$ is trivial.
+Following the proof of Lemma \ref{lem:trivial_tangent_bundle_parametrized} it is easy to show the triviality of the tangent space of any component of $\cC(L)$ whose boundary is not empty.
 Indeed, let $\cF_{\cC}(L)$ denote the fibred product

 where the first factor maps to $L$ by evaluation at $1$, and the second map is given by

 Since $\cC(L)$ consists of holomorphic discs modulo parametrizations, it does not naturally embed in $\cF_{\cC}(L)$.
 Nonetheless, the natural $\Aut(D^2,-1)$ bundle over $\cC(L)$ embeds in $\cF_{\cC}(L)$ as the vanishing set of the $\dbar$ operator